icinganalysis/icinganalysis.github.io/content/april_first.md

 ### Icing Hazards - National Weather Service [^4]

+![Adverse Effects to Flight.
-![A cartoon of an airplane with ice on the wings, and a pilot in an open cockpit, with stylized human forces of reduced thrust pushing aft, increased drag pulling aft, decreased lift pushing down, and increased weight pulling down.](images/Force_Icing.png)
+A cartoon of an airplane with ice on the wings, and a pilot in an open cockpit, with stylized human forces of reduced thrust pushing aft, increased drag pulling aft, decreased lift pushing down, and increased weight pulling down.](images/Force_Icing.png)